Kwonsongji/gpt1_jsm/Recap /css/notation.md

 flex-grow: 2; // le 1er item est la largeur de la somme des deux autres items

+flex: 1 means the following:

+flex-grow : 1;    ➜ The div will grow in same proportion as the window-size
+flex-shrink : 1;  ➜ The div will shrink in same proportion as the window-size flex-basis : 0;   ➜ The div does not have a starting value as such and will
+                     take up screen as per the screen size available for e.g:- if 3 divs are in the wrapper then each div will take 33%.

 ::nth-of-type(1) vise le 1er élément
 ::nth-of-type(2n +1) vise partie impairs